 It is the total number of units customer demands.

 Example of Takt Time

 Let us try to understand this with the help of an example.
-Suppose, the total demand of a particular article in a month is 100 units and time available to produce these units is equal to 450 hours.
+Suppose the total demand for a particular article in a month is 100 units, and the time available to produce these units is equal to 450 hours.

 Takt time = 450 / 100 = 4.5 hours per unit

 Takt time should always be more than cycle time so that the company would be able to meet the demand.
-Assume that the cycle time in above example is 4 hours.
-Hence, the company has enough time to complete the production in order to meet the demand.
+Assume that the cycle time in the above example is 4 hours.
+Hence, the company has enough time to complete the production to meet the demand.